Building a vintage closet, Step 1: Who are you?

-- Sage vegan bistro – outdoor patio with trees, recycled furniture, fantastic light food
+- Sage vegan bistro – outdoor patio with trees, recycled furniture, fantastic food

 From this information, we can build a basic framework.
-I need mostly sharp, casual clothing as I spend a lot of time in public.
+I need mostly casual daywear that supports movement and isn’t too restrictive.
 Despite my obsession with suits, I don’t work in any environment where they’re necessary (or even appropriate, for that matter), so they’re more like a hobby for me that I wear to vintage shows.
-I go out fairly often, so having 3-4 cocktail dresses in the mix is a good idea.
-One major dress up event means that I have a collection of 4-5 formal gowns from years past.
+When we do go out, it’s only slightly more formal than work, so cocktail dresses aren’t really needed.
+I do keep a handful of formal dresses on hand, but no more than three cocktail length and three gown length.
 As a nearly-middle-aged woman, I don’t own any short skirts or frilly dresses, not because I think older women should never wear them, but I just don’t feel comfortable in them.
 And comfort is as much a part of this journey as fashion.
-I tend to favor warmer fabrics like cotton, linen, wool and twill, and not so much cooler fabrics like silk and rayon – unless I’m going out, when I play it a little cool.
+I tend to favor more durable fabrics like cotton, linen, wool and twill, and not so much silk or rayon unless it’s rayon jersey.
 If you don’t have such preferences yet, that’s ok.
 We’re just trying to get a big picture right now for what you need as part of your daily wardrobe.
 We’re building a framework, a road map.
 Once you get familiar with the process, you can start a new path or make your own guidelines, but for now, we’re building that foundation.

 So once you have three answers firmly in mind, start pinning.
 Pin what you like to a ‘my style’ board, keeping in mind your answers above.
 Don’t worry about directly applying anything yet, we’re just building your visual language.
 If you already have a my style board and feel confident about it, start analyzing it.

 Some common themes for me?
-Fitted waists, 1950s styles, hats, either very low or very high necklines, deep colors, no prints, interesting details, skirts below the knee.
+Fitted waists, late 1940s styles, turbans, wrap necklines, wide leg slacks, no prints, interesting details, skirts below the knee.
 This is after a long time of editing, trying, and focusing my style – at first I pinned anything that caught my eye, from couture ball gowns to 1930s beach pajamas.
 I still love the beauty of those things, and I do wear beach pajamas sometimes because duh, but they don’t make up the core of my style.
 Distractions from that core not only mean unfocused style, but more importantly they mean wasted money, when you buy something just because it looks amazing and then you never wear it (unless you’re buying just to collect, which is outside the scope here).

 Keep pinning and honing your taste, and follow No Accounting for Taste for some (p)inspiration and a peek at our topic for next time: Defining your style.